sebazelonka/2018.sebazelonka.com/src/pages/blog/2023-01-05-new-beginning.md

 This is a first step into a new journey I'm starting.

 One of my goals this year, is to start to share what I learn while I'm working developing components libraries.
+At least as a reminder for myself.

 There are a lot of articles saying that is good to write what you learn, but [this (old)one](https://www.smashingmagazine.com/2012/03/publish-what-you-learn/) from Smashing Magazine is a good starting point.